jolie/docs/web/tutorials/using-more-input-ports-and-protocols/sodeps.md

 jolie CalcularService.ol
 ```

-In this case the client is another jolie script that must be run in a separate shell:
+In this case the client is another jolie script that must be run in a separate shell.
+As we did for the example where we use protocol [`sodep`](), here we modified the output port which points to the sodeps port of the service, in order to be compliant with protocol `sodeps`.

 ```
 from AdvancedCalculatorServiceInterfaceModule import AdvancedCalculatorInterface from console import * from string_utils import StringUtils

-service SodepClient {
+service SodepsClient {
     outputPort AdvancedCalculatorService {
-        location: "socket://localhost:8003"
+        location: "socket://localhost:8006"
-        protocol: sodep
+        protocol: sodeps {
+            ssl.trustStore = "truststore.jks",
+            ssl.trustStorePassword = "jolie!"
+        }
         interfaces: AdvancedCalculatorInterface
     }